History of Mongolia

 In 1206, Genghis Khan was able to unite the Mongol tribes, forging them into a fighting force which went on to establish the largest contiguous empire in world history, the Mongol Empire (1206–1368).
 After the fragmentation of the Mongol Empire, Mongolia came to be ruled by the Yuan dynasty (1271–1368) based in Khanbaliq (modern Beijing) and administered as part of the Lingbei Province.
 Buddhism in Mongolia began with the Yuan emperors' conversion to and dissemination of Tibetan Buddhism.

 After collapse of the Mongol-led Yuan dynasty in 1368, the Yuan court retreated to the Mongolian Plateau, marking the start of the Northern Yuan dynasty (1368–1635).
 The Mongols returned to their earlier patterns of internal strife and their old shamanist ways after the collapse of Yuan dynasty.
 Buddhism reemerged in Mongolia in the 16th and 17th centuries.

 At the end of the 17th century, Mongolia became part of the Manchu-led Qing dynasty.
-During the Xinhai Revolution, Mongolia declared independence from China but had to struggle until 1921 to firmly establish de facto independence and until 1945 to gain international recognition.
+During the Xinhai Revolution, Mongolia declared independence from Qing but had to struggle until 1921 to firmly establish de facto independence and until 1945 to gain international recognition.
 As a consequence, Mongolia came under strong Soviet influence.
 In 1924, the Mongolian People's Republic was declared, and Mongolian politics began to follow the same patterns as Soviet politics of the time.
 Following the Revolutions of 1989, the Mongolian Revolution of 1990 led to a multi-party system, a new constitution in 1992, and a transition to a market economy.